 Want to find out more or ask a question about the Certificate in Digital Art Production?
 Express interest to connect with this program and receive updates.

-This program is offered in cooperation with Ryerson University’s School of Image Arts.
+This six-course program is offered in cooperation with Ryerson University’s School of Image Arts.
 It is the only part-time program in Canada that offers a combination of applied creative and digital courses at the university degree-credit level.